 If you took it upon yourself to Google bottled water without fluoride, it’s safe to assume you’re a health conscious individual, trying your best to live a healthy life.

-It’ll help you make a better choice or at the very least help you choose the safest and healthiest bottled water.
+And for that reason, I believe you should also be aware of the 3 main issues around bottled water.
+Since it’ll help you make a better choice or at the very least – help you choose the safest and healthiest bottled water.

-As these issues can easily take you off the path living a healthy life.
+As these issues can easily take you off the path of living a healthy life.

 1. No Peace Of Mind